What are Window Panes?

 Triple Pane Windows

-Triple pane windows enjoy a lofty status at the top end of the window market because they are the most energy efficient windows available.
+Triple pane windows are at the top of the market for energy efficiency and performance.

 Alternatives to Window Glass Panes

-Glass is the most common material used for window panes, but there are some alternative materials available for homeowners who want to go a different route.
-Here are four of the most common window pane alternative materials:
+While glass remains the most common material for window panes, there are several alternative materials for homeowners looking for a different option.
+Here are four popular alternatives:

-- Plexiglass.
-There are few differences between acrylic glass and plexiglass.
-Acrylic glass is manufactured from continuously extruded acrylic sheets.
-Plexiglass, meanwhile, is made from a cell-casting process where acrylic is poured between two sheets of glass, which results in a higher-quality plastic product.
+- Plexiglass vs. Acrylic Glass: While similar, there are slight differences between acrylic glass and plexiglass.
+Acrylic glass is made from continuously extruded acrylic sheets, whereas plexiglass is manufactured using a cell-casting process.
+The latter results in a higher-quality, more durable plastic product.

 Compare top-rated windows pros in your area.